Understanding how to execute 301 redirects is a fundamental SEO skill.

 So, every time they acquire a new data center, they redirect the acquired brand’s site to theirs.

-Although these results were awesome, I wanted to make sure it wasn’t an isolated event.
+Although these results were awesome, I wanted to ensure it wasn’t an isolated event.

 That’s why I implemented the same strategy on Gotch SEO and several other client sites.

-For my site, I took an old marketing website and 301 redirected it to a landing page on my site.
+For my site, I took an old marketing website and 301 redirected it to a landing page on it.